Anandiben Patel: School

 She moved to N.M.
 High School for her high school studies which had only three girl students.
-As a student she was an athlete and remained a district level champion for three consecutive years.
-She joined college for studying BSc in 1960.
-She has excelled throughout as a student in her studies.
+She joined college for studying BSc (Bachelor of Science) in 1960.
 She was awarded "Veer Bala" award in Mehsana for her outstanding achievement in athletics.

-College

-Patel joined M. G. Panchal Science College at Pilvai in 1960.
-She completed a bachelor's degree in science in Visnagar.
-She married Mafatlal in 1962.

 Teacher

-Anandiben Patel was not keen on becoming a teacher.
-She took the job of a teacher to support the family financially, responding to an advertisement in the newspaper.
-In her interview as a teacher, she chose to teach the most difficult problem of Mathematics.
 Patel worked as the teacher at Mohiniba Kanya Vidyalaya, Ahmedabad in 1967 or 1970, where she taught science and mathematics to higher secondary students.
 Later, she became the school's principal.

 Political career

 Bravery

 Patel's entry into politics began with an accident during a school picnic in 1987, when she jumped in the Sardar Sarovar reservoir to save two girls who were drowning during a school picnic, for which she received a president's bravery award.
-Impressed by Patel's heroism, BJP top cadre suggested Anandiben Patel to join the party.
-At first, she was hesitant in joining the party, but on persuasion by Keshubhai Patel and Narendra Modi, she joined BJP as the Gujarat Pradesh Mahila Morcha President in 1987.
+On persuasion by Keshubhai Patel and Narendra Modi, she joined BJP as the Gujarat Pradesh Mahila Morcha President in 1987.

 Bird flu and service

-Patel's first notable work was during a spread of bird flu in the Viramgam district, where she spent weeks helping local citizens and appealing to government officials to take strong action.
 In 1992, she participated in Ekta Yatra from Kanyakumari to Srinagar with BJP leader Murli Manohar Joshi.

 As a member of Parliament

 Patel was elected to Rajya Sabha from Gujarat in 1994.
-As an MP, she participated in the Fourth World Women's Conference at Beijing (China) in 1994–95, representing India.
-She also visited Bulgaria with the BJP Leader, Atal Bihari Vajpayee, and speaker of the Lok Sabha, P. A. Sangma.